jmederosalvarado/nerd-fonts-wiki/FAQ.md

  * minimal
   * This contains just the glyphs needed to use [vim-devicons][vim-devicons].
 This is mostly provided for historical purposes.
 This might end up being removed at some point if it ends up causing too much confusion and/or providing little purpose in the grand scheme of things.

+## Why isn't my favorite font included?

+It is most likely due to the font not being free _or_ due to licensing reasons which prevent distributing or distributing modified versions.
+E.g., [Consolas][consolas] (proprietary), [Input Mono][input-mono] (license restriction), [PragmataPro][pragmatapro] (not free), etc.

+Most fonts you can freely modify on your own so feel free to try patching them on your own :)

 [vim-devicons]:https://github.com/ryanoasis/vim-devicons
 [vorillaz-devicons]:http://vorillaz.github.io/devicons/